ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Knative/readme.md

 ### Step 1.
 Install Knative

-In this tutorial we are using OpenShift Serverless Operator for knative serving.
-There are two step processs to install knative serving
+In this tutorial we will use the OpenShift Serverless Operator to install Knative Serving.
+There are two steps:

 - [Install the OpenShift Serverless Operator](https://docs.openshift.com/container-platform/4.10/serverless/install/install-serverless-operator.html)
 - [Install Knative Serving](https://docs.openshift.com/container-platform/4.10/serverless/install/installing-knative-serving.html)